flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 Apply Configuration
 ^^^^^^^^^^^^^^^^^^^

 #.
-It is possible to direct Flyte admin to use an external authorization server.
+It is possible to direct FlyteAdmin to use an external authorization server.
 To do so, edit the same config map once
    more and follow these changes:

    .. code-block:: yaml